ArthurLeFloch/PasswordManager/README.md

 This implementation uses advanced encryption algorithms to store data securely.
 A master password is used to encrypt and decrypt the data, and is not stored anywhere directly.

-Each time a new master password is set, a safe web request is made to a server (passwords are not sent directly).
+Each time a new password is set, a safe web request is made to a server (passwords are not sent directly) to check if it was found in a data breach.

 ## Languages
 The language is determined by the system language.
 If the system language is not supported, the default language is used.